 3. Animal Proteins And Other Purine Sources

 Purines are natural compounds found in the body, even in our DNA, and in many foods.
 They can be broken down into uric acid by our body.
 So, if we ingest too much purine, urine concentrations of uric acid will spike.
 Urinary uric acid can settle and form kidney stones.

 Animal protein sets the odds in favor of stone formation, lowering citrate excretion and increasing calcium and uric acid excretion.
-Individuals with a history of recurring kidney stones should limit their daily animal protein intake to 80 gm.8 It is better to avoid:9
+Individuals with a history of recurring kidney

 - Meat: Beef, chicken, pork, lamb, duck, and so on (particularly organ meat and sweetbreads)

 - Seafood: Anchovies, crab, fish roes, herring, mackerel, sardines, shrimps, whitebait

 - Other sources: Eggs, dairy products (milk and cheese), yeast and extracts, beer, asparagus, cauliflower, mushrooms, beans and peas, spinach

 Control Your Diet To Fight Obesity And Diabetes

 You may wonder what obesity and diabetes have to do with stones formed in the kidneys.
 Here are the connections: